DavidSchinazi/jazzlights/DEBUGGING.md

 for e in $(pio project config | grep 'env:' | grep -v extends | sed 's/env://g') ; do pio run -e "$e" || break ; done
 ```

-# To copy this git directory over SSH from a laptop to the Robot box without Internet connectivity
+# To copy this git directory over SSH from a laptop to a Raspberry Pi without Internet connectivity

 First run once on your laptop:
 ```
-git remote add robotlight02 robotlight02:/root/jazzlights
+git remote add pi pi:/root/jazzlights
 ```

 Also remember to make sure the destination filesystem is readable!

 Then to copy the local main branch over:
 ```
-git push robotlight02 main:main
+git push pi main:main
 ```

 # To tweak the ESP-IDF settings for instrumentation